psi-im/psi/Readme-cmake.txt

 >  -DUSE_XSS=ON

-  In OS Linux adds XScreensaver support (default ON).
+  In Linux OS adds XScreensaver support (default ON).

+> -DUSE_DBUS = ON

+  In Linux OS enables DBus support for client management, notifications, tunes (default ON).

 ## Work with plugins: